2024/2025

 (2) The Programme Director decides, when warranted by special extraordinary circumstances, whether - an oral exam can be conducted as an online oral exam.

-(3) When an examination is conducted as a virtual exam CBS’ rules about online oral exams apply.
+(3) When an examination is conducted as a virtual exam CBS’s rules about online oral exams apply.

 23a.
 The university may conduct examinations at a Danish representation or at other locations abroad, provided the reason for doing so is that the student is unable to participate in the university's examinations in Denmark for practical or financial reasons and if the student and the exam location reach an appropriate agreement.
 Danish examinations held abroad must comply with all the other rules laid down in the Examination Order.